MarkWilcock/Python-ML-Course/course_introduction.md

 Classical machine learning splits into two techniques

 * Regression is a technique for estimating a numeric value (answering the question how much or how many)
 * Classification is a technique for estimating a category.
 For example is an email spam or not-spam.
 Is a credit card transaction fraudulent or not?
-Classification can be either binary (A or B) or multinomial (A or B or C OR ...)
+Classification can be either binary (A or B) or multinomial (A or B or C or ...)

 Supervised and unsupervised learning are two fundamental types of machine learning.